furkancetinalp/icp_bootcamp_final/README.md

 <h1><code style="color : cyan">NFT Minting Depending on the City and Weather Conditions</code></h1>

-<h3>This project aimed to approach NFT-related transactions from a different perspective.
+<h3 tyle="color : cyan">This project aimed to approach NFT-related transactions from a different perspective.
 <br/>
 It is a program that decides whether the transaction will be made or not during NFT transactions based on the information received from external API sources.
 <br/>